 The Jesuit Retreat Center of Los Altos

-For almost 95 years, The Jesuit Retreat Center of Los Altos has offered the opportunity for people to experience the quiet, a time of prayer, and the wisdom and counsel of talented retreat directors.
+For over 95 years, The Jesuit Retreat Center of Los Altos has offered the opportunity for people to experience the quiet, a time of prayer, and the wisdom and counsel of talented retreat directors.
 We consider the Spiritual Exercises of Ignatius Loyola as a blueprint for spiritual progress.
 With the guidance of the Exercises, you will experience a closeness with God that enhances all aspects of life, from personal relationships to the routine of your career.

 Through the Spiritual Exercises, the Spirit will free hearts for union with God and others.